-- In the example to the left, speakers' names are snaked from top to bottom, left to right, and crossed out when a speaker is subsequently recognized (the speech numbers are noted in parentheses).
-This makes it easier to determine who has spoken least and least recently. - In the example to the right, an alphabetized list is kept.
+- In Example 1 (at right), speakers' names are snaked from top to bottom, left to right, and crossed out when a speaker is subsequently recognized (the speech numbers are noted in parentheses).
+This makes it easier to determine who has spoken least and least recently. - In Example 2 (at right), an alphabetized list is kept.
 In both examples, the presiding officer serves for two hours, which counts as two speeches.